alpheios-project/documentation/design/lookupresource.md

 The Lexis Data Module adds an IFrame with source lexis.alpheios.net to the page.
 (C-1)

-The Chinese Adapter instantiates a Messaging Service with a CEDICT Destination (C-2)
+The Chinese Adapter instantiates a Messaging Service with a WindowIFrameDestination configured for CEDICT (C-2)

 The Messaging Service adds an Event Listener to the Window to listen to messages from the Service (C-3)